 "My concern was that politics might interfere with justice in the legal system," Fred Santos told CNN.

-Though assured the system would not bend to politics, Santos says he grew up in Asia, where “politicians are dirty.”
+Though assured the system would not bend to politics, Santos said he grew up in Asia, where "politicians are dirty."

 "I asked if the judge was a Democrat," he said, believing Fabian Nunez's power in that party would influence the case.